ian-bertolacci/pf_singularity_demo/README.md

 # ParFlow Singularity Container Demonstration

-The ParFlow container is built as a SCIF-app container, providing access to both sequential and parallel builds of ParFlow.
+The Singularity container is built with ParFlow installed as a SCIF-app, providing access to both sequential and parallel builds of ParFlow.
 See additional information about [Apps in Singularity](https://sylabs.io/guides/3.3/user-guide/definition_files.html?highlight=apps#apps)

 ## Prerequisits